N. Chandrababu Naidu: Early life and education

-Naidu was born on 20 April 1950 in a Telugu agrarian family to Nara Kharjura Naidu and his mother Amanamma in Naravaripalle, Tirupati district, in present-day Andhra Pradesh.
+Naidu was born on 20 April 1950 in a Telugu Hindu agrarian family to Nara Kharjura Naidu and his mother Amanamma in Naravaripalle, Tirupati district, in present-day Andhra Pradesh.
 (Note: The source also spelled the name as Amannama) He has a younger brother Nara Ramamurthy Naidu and two younger sisters.
 Naidu has vitiligo, an autoimmune disease that causes white patches on the skin.

 Since his village had no school, Naidu attended primary school in Seshapuram up to class five and the Chandragiri Government High School up to class 10.
 He completed his B.A. degree in 1972 from Sri Venkateswara Arts College, Tirupati.
 Later, he got his master's degree in economics from Sri Venkateswara University.
 In 1974, under the guidance of professor Dr. D. L. Narayana he started work on his Ph.D. on the topic of Economic ideas of Professor N. G. Ranga, but did not complete his Ph.D.

-Political career
+Earlier political career

 Indian National Congress

 Naidu started his political activities as a student union leader in Sri Venkateswara University while pursuing his master's degree.
 In 1975, he joined Indian Youth Congress and became the president of its local chapter in Pulicherla.
 After the emergency was imposed on the country in 1975, he became a supporter of Sanjay Gandhi.

 With the help of N. G. Ranga, Naidu secured a candidacy from the Congress party, under its 20% quota for the youth, and became a member of the Legislative Assembly (MLA) for the Chandragiri constituency in the 1978 assembly elections.
 He initially served as a director of Andhra Pradesh Small Scale Industries Development Corporation.
 Later, he was appointed as a minister in T. Anjaiah's government.
 Between 1980 and 1983, Naidu held various portfolios, including archives, cinematography, technical education, and minor irrigation in the state government.
 He became the youngest MLA at the age of 28 and a minister at the age of 30 in Andhra Pradesh at that time.

 As the cinematography minister, Naidu came in contact with N. T. Rama Rao, a popular film star in Telugu cinema.
 In September 1981, he married Bhuvaneswari, Rao's second daughter.